Heart attack fact sheet

 Understanding heart attack

-Overall, the majority (94%) of Australians believe that it is important to know what the signs and symptoms of a heart attack are.
-Furthermore, close to half of Australians (49%) believe that heart attack is personally relevant to them.
+In 2017, one in three Australians were not aware of any typical signs or symptoms of a heart attack.
+Furthermore, half of all Australians (50%) believe that heart attack is personally relevant to them.
 (5)

-One in two Australians (50%) believe they are confident in knowing what to do if faced with having a heart attack.
+More than one in two Australians (52%), are confident they would know what to do if they were suffering from a heart attack.
 (5)

-In 2016, one in three Australians have known someone who has had a heart attack.
-(6)
+In 2017, more than one in three (34%), Australians personally knew someone who had a heart attack.
+(5)

 Told by a doctor